 However, there is a catch: theoretically, non-reflective parts should just have their specularity set to zero, but this isn’t done with multiple stock models.
 For this reason, the INI file now includes an exception list ExtraCompSpecularityExceptions where models with non-reflective extras can be specified.
 By default, this is Stallion (for III and Vice City) and Mesa Grande (for Vice City).
 Additionally, I also made sure that these exceptions don’t apply to glass materials, which gives Mesa Grande a reflective rear windshield:

-For custom models, the fix is simple: just make sure that your extras have specularity set correctly.
-This value is simply ignored without SilentPatch.
+For custom models, the fix is simple: just make sure that your extras have specularity and the environment map coefficient set correctly.
+This value is simply ignored on extras without SilentPatch.

 Credits roll! …ZZzzzZZZ….